Frager/CA-Fluid-Simulation/README.md

 # CA-Fluid-Simulation
 3D Fluid Simulation for Unity based on a Cellular Automaton

-Our project contains some sample-scenes that should show you, how to use our simulation in your Unity-project.
-Nevertheless we show you here, how to to do it in a few steps.
+In the following are some step-by-step instructions to help you set up the fluid simulation for your own Unity-project.
+Our project also contains some sample-scenes that you might also find usefull.

 ## 1. The Cellular Automaton

-The first thing you need is of course the cellular automaton (CA).
-To create a CA you need a GameObject, where you can add the [CellularAutomaton](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/CellularAutomaton.cs)-script.
+The first thing you need is the cellular automaton (CA) itself.
+To create the CA you need a GameObject, where you can add the [CellularAutomaton](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/CellularAutomaton.cs)-script.
 In the inspector you can see three items.

 ![](Images/CAInspector.PNG)